betaflight/betaflight/docs/Serial.md

 Serial port configuration is best done via the configurator.

 Configure serial ports first, then enable/disable features that use the ports.
-To configure SoftSerial ports the SOFTSERIAL feature must be also be enabled.
+To configure SoftSerial ports the SOFTSERIAL feature must be enabled.

 ### Constraints